Icon Search Base

 2020s

-In 2020 mecwacare sets the standard for luxury retirement living with the opening of Robin Syme, a high-end retirement village located next to the Malvern Centre aged care home.
+In 2020, mecwacare sets the standard for luxury retirement living with the opening of Robin Syme, a high-end retirement village, located next to the Malvern Centre aged care home.

-In 2021 mecwacare acquires Ballan Health; including two aged care homes, a retirement village, medical clinic and allied health services, furthering the reach of our services in regional Victoria.
-We have plans to invest $20 million into a refurbished luxury aged care residence; it is expected to be finished in 2024.
-We open our newest opportunity shop in Ballan.
+In 2021, mecwacare acquires Ballan Health, with the site including two aged care homes, a retirement village, a medical clinic and allied health services, furthering the reach of our services in regional Victoria. mecwacare announces plans to invest $20 million into a refurbished luxury aged care residence, with an expected completion date of 2024.

 Into the Future